valyala/fasthttp/README.md

   ```

 * Fasthttp allows setting response headers and writing response body
-in arbitrary order.
+in an arbitrary order.
 There is no 'headers first, then body' restriction
 like in net/http.
 The following code is valid for fasthttp:

   ```go